Virtual exemption permits for Blue Badge holders

 A bus gate is a point on the road where only buses (or other authorised vehicles like emergency services) can pass through.
 They are typically camera enforced, meaning that if you ignore the signs and pass through the bus gate, you will receive a fine.
 The purpose of a bus gate is to reduce private traffic passing through a certain point, whist ensuring that a bus service is not impacted in the way it would be if the road was physically closed.
 An emergency gate works the same way - whilst there might not be buses on a particular route, in order to assist with the flow of emergency vehicles through an area an emergency services gate is used rather than a physical road closure.

 These are typically enforced by a camera and any unauthorised use will result in a penalty notice.
-London ambulance service has told us that the existing width restriction on Warwick Road does not allow their new fleet of vehicles to pass, without needing to interrupt the journey to open the barrier.
+London ambulance service told us that the previous width restriction on Warwick Road does not allow their new fleet of vehicles to pass, without needing to interrupt the journey to open the barrier.
 The proposed camera-controlled restriction point therefore improves this situation, ensuring ambulances have easy access into the estate from the south, as well as from the north.

 Process of the Trial